 Being built together

-Discipleship is about being built together into the walls of a Temple where God can live by His Spirit.
+Discipleship in a healthy church is about being built together into the walls of a Temple where God can live by His Spirit.
 The individual activities we do to develop ourselves are for the goal of being built together.

 All of the activities we do to become better individual Christians mean little if not applied to a process of becoming one with other believers.